monikadubey13/k8s/README.md

 As we know containers does not have ip, it contains ports.
 In one pod the port of the containers should be different because it can't expose on same port.

    - When to communicate with the container present in the same pod, at that time we use LOCALHOST:8080
-   - When to communicate with the container present in the same nodes but in different pods, a
+   - When to communicate with the container present in the same nodes but in different pods, at that time use